 4.b.2.
 Light curve and gravitational lensing effect

-It is bizarre that space-time continuum is stretched-prolonged in light curve because of gravitational lensing effect in factor *2* regarding what was foreseen by Newton’s Gravitational Law and no one seems to know its physical reason, especially when the number is quite round and simple.
+It is bizarre that space-time continuum is stretched-prolonged in the light curve because of gravitational lensing effect in factor *2* regarding what was foreseen by Newton’s Gravitational Law and no one seems to know its physical reason, especially when the number is quite round and straightforward.
 Of course, there are systematic references to Einstein’s field tensor equations, gravity being a geometric effect of space-time and energy involvement.

 α = 2 m /r0 = 0,875'' arc seconds

-Where m is the mass of the Sun in geometric units –mass multiplied by G or Gravitational Constant and divided by speed of light squared– and r0 is the closer distance of ray of light to the Sun.
+Where m is the mass of the Sun in geometric units –mass multiplied by G or Gravitational Constant and divided by the speed of light squared– and r0 is the closer distance of ray of light to the Sun.

-In order to remind geometry of a circle, we will just say that there are 360 degrees in a full turn, 60' minutes in each grade and 60'' arc seconds in each minute.
+To remind geometry of a circle, we will just say that there are 360 degrees in a full turn, 60' minutes in each grade and 60'' arc seconds in each minute.

-Therefore, angle or light curve provoked by gravitational lensing in Newton’s Law of Universal Gravitation is directly proportional to the mass generated by field of gravity, since centripetal force is directly proportional to the mass.
+Therefore, angle or light curve provoked by gravitational lensing in Newton’s Law of Universal Gravitation is directly proportional to the mass generated by the field of gravity, since centripetal force is directly proportional to the mass.

 Even though a planet has mass, in Classical Mechanics its mass does not affect, since gravitational force on the planet is proportional to its gravitational mass.
-Therefore, force by gravitational unit of mass will remain constant even if we take into account the kinetic mass –mass equivalent to kinetic energy.
+Therefore, force by a gravitational unit of mass will remain constant even if we take into account the kinetic mass –mass equivalent to kinetic energy.

-Nevertheless, with the Law of Global Gravity, there is an additional force, second component of the atractis causa or Merlin effect is due to velocity and operates on kinetic mass.
+Nevertheless, with the Law of Global Gravity, there is an additional force, the second component of the atractis causa or Merlin effect is due to velocity and operates on kinetic mass.
 Global mass is the mass at rest plus the mass equivalent to kinetic energy.
 In case of light, the mass at rest does not exist.

-In order to calculate light curve in gravitational lensing effect, we only have to verify that second component or additional force of gravity derived from speed is quantitatively equal to first component.
+In order to calculate light curve in gravitational lensing effect, we only have to verify that second component or additional force of gravity derived from speed is quantitatively equal to the first component.

 Intuitively, it is simple, because light kinetic energy value will be equal to the supposed equivalent kinetic mass.